 Bridgetower was an Afro-European composer and violinist who stayed in England for most of his life.
 He was born in 1778, on the 11th of October in Poland, and by the time he was ten, he was performing as a violin soloist.
 As a child, he exhibited talent and had successful violin concerts in Bristol, Bath, London, and Paris.

 He had a musical career, performing and teaching.
 He also performed with Beethoven, but they fell out afterward.
-While most of his works were lost, his compositions include Henry: A ballad and Diatonica armonica.
+While most of the music of Bridgetower was lost, his compositions include Henry: A ballad and Diatonica armonica.

 Joseph Bologne (The Chevalier de Saint-Georges)

 Joseph was a virtuoso violinist, conductor, renowned champion fencer, and classical composer.
 He was born in France in 1745 on the 25th of December and was educated in France.
 Joseph composed operas and several string quartets as well as other instrumental pieces.